grafana/opentelemetry-workshop/site/docs/lab3/explore.md

     *Note: Grafana Cloud automatically promotes many other resource attributes to Prometheus metric labels, automatically writing the complex join queries (involving `target_info`) for you in the background.*

 4. Pick a service and click **Add to filters**.
-You can break down the metric even further, using standard OpenTelemetry resource attributes, like Kubernetes Pod name (`k8s_pod_name`), or service version (`service_version`).
+You can break down the metric even further, using standard OpenTelemetry resource attributes, like Kubernetes Pod name (<OtelSemconv>k8s.pod.name</OtelSemconv>), or service version (<OtelSemconv>service.version</OtelSemconv>).

+5.  **How many instances of this service were running in the last hour?
+What are the pod names?**

 :::opentelemetry-tip[Why 'job'?]

 OTel has a convention for mapping service details to Prometheus-style labels.
-Your `service.name` and `service.namespace` become the `job` label (like `production/checkoutservice`), so you can filter metrics using standard Prometheus queries like `{job="production/checkoutservice"}`.
+Your <OtelSemconv>service.name</OtelSemconv> and <OtelSemconv>service.namespace</OtelSemconv> become the `job` label (like `production/checkoutservice`), so you can filter metrics using standard Prometheus queries like `{job="production/checkoutservice"}`.

 For more info, see https://opentelemetry.io/docs/specs/otel/compatibility/prometheus_and_openmetrics/#resource-attributes-1

 :::

-### See standardised virtual machine metrics
+### Use standard virtual machine metrics

 - Talk about JVM or Go metrics here